 For more on this phase, check out this post from Atlassian product managers about backlog grooming and prioritization.

-While Puppet and Chef primarily benefit Operations, developers use tools like Docker to provision individual development environments.
+While Puppet and Chef primarily benefit Operations, developers use tools like Docker, an open source tool, to provision individual development environments.
 Coding against virtual, disposable replicas of production helps you get more work done.

 Something weird about the class path?
 Maven installation suddenly borked?
 Infrastructure as code means re-provisioning is faster than repairing – and more reliable, too.
 It also means you can spin up variations of your development environment.

-When the whole team works from identically-provisioned environments, “Works on my machine!” stops being funny because it’s true (now it’s just funny).
+When every team member works from identically-provisioned environments, “Works on my machine!” stops being funny because it’s true (now it’s just funny).

 Developers create modular applications because they’re more reliable and maintainable.
 So why not extend that thinking to IT infrastructure?